Distribution of woodland in Barnsley

 Other woodland light green

 Ancient woodlands are known to have existed from at least the beginning of the 17th century before which woodland planting did not take place.
 Over the centuries they have developed distinctive soils, fungi, and plant communities.
 Two terms are used nationally to identify the types of Ancient Woodland:

 A list of plants characteristic of ancient woodlands in South Yorkshire has been produced by Professor Melvyn Jones.
-It is used to help identify local wildlife sites in Barnsley.
+(See Ancient Woodland Indicators)

 Ancient woodland often contains historic features such as boundary ditches and mounds, bell pits and remnants of charcoal hearths.